 Conversion Rate Killer #2 – Slow Shipping

 Fast delivery is no longer just an option, it is a must-have.
-42% of the shoppers state that they would be more likely to shop online if there was a same-day shipping option.
+42% of the shoppers state that they would be more likely to shop online if there was a same-day shipping option, like last mile delivery.
 Once again, Amazon set the bar high.
 People are used to receiving their packages two days after they clicked the purchase button.
 However, the importance of next-day and same-day delivery is growing rapidly.
 This is particularly true for the younger target group who consider “fast delivery” to mean same-day delivery in 96% of the cases.
 Online shoppers have high expectations and

 make no difference between a billion-dollar company or a medium-sized e-commerce retailer.